rmt045/nia/README.md

 - Implement methods to sort images into subdirectories based on image metadata
 - Implement a method to search albums
 - Implement unit testing
-- Rewrite run script in Python to make NIA a Python-only application
+- Rewrite run script in Python to make nia a Python-only application
 - Code refactoring, optimization, etc

 ## License